alpo22/trivia/README.md

 - can go back to previous questions
 - could show most guessed incorrect answer
 - use different state management
+- on the results screen, show their score, show the character image, the quote, and what they guessed

 Identify who said the 5 simpsons quotes https://simpsons.fandom.com/wiki/Homer_Simpson#Quotes